 Having been the most successful and highly paid commercial illustrator in New York, Warhol became a leading Pop artist, one who changed the status of art and attitudes towards it, including what materials and subjects were acceptable.
 Exploring commercialism and consumerism, his visual commentary of society's obsession with celebrity and the expansion of mass media was prophetic.

-Another Pop artist, Roy Lichtenstein, like Warhol challenged the boundaries between materials and processes.
+Another Pop artist, Roy Lichtenstein, like Warhol, challenged the boundaries between materials and processes.
 They blended painting, printing, and photography.

 Lichtenstein’s most famous work is Whaam! which used comic book imagery.